oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 	SQL>
 	```
+1. Load the Wallet

 	When you are connected, run the following command to load the Wallet you downloaded during the Setup lab.
 Replace the name and location of the Wallet to match your environment.

 	```sql
 	SQL> <copy>set cloudconfig ~/path/to/wallet/wallet-name.zip</copy>
 	```

-2. Connect to the Database
+1. Connect to the Database

 	Connect to the database using the `ADMIN` user.
 The ADMIN password can be retrieved from a k8s secret using this command: